Brent Crude

 • Apr 8

-Trump-Iran ceasefire agreed.
-Brent plummets 13-16% on news.
+Two-week ceasefire agreed, brokered by Pakistan.
+Brent plummets 13–16% on news.
 JKM retreats toward $17 on ceasefire optimism.

 Brent -16%